mus-format/mus-dvs-go/README.md

 2. Unmarshal the old data version as if it was the current version.

 # What is this for?
-In the client-server architecture, it would be great to use on the server side only the current version of data, despite the fact that the server have to support outdated clients - accept/send old versions of data from/to them.
+The MUS format proposes not to change the data, but to create a new version of it.
+In this case, in the client-server architecture, it would be great to use on the server side only the current version of data, despite the fact that the server have to support outdated clients - accept/send old versions of data from/to them.

 A similar situation arises when working with a storage that stores both current and old versions of data.
 It would be great to always get only the